Weybridge Dementia Action Alliance Event In Association with the Alzheimer’s Society – All Our Yesterdays

 All Our Yesterdays is a church service in Weybridge for people with Dementia and their carers.

 When: Tuesdays 19th March, 21st May, 16th July, 17th September, 19th November 2019

 How Often: Every other month on the 3rd Tuesday

 Surrey KT13 8DE

 This is the event you’ve been looking for and you will be warmly welcomed to this 30 minute service of favourite hymns and readings.

-Enjoy tea and cake and a chance to make new friends.
+Enjoy tea and cake and a chance to socialise and maybe make new friends.